csheader/fast-api-oidc/README.md

 ### Accessing Token Properties

 This library also will add the token properties to the request.state in fast api as a part of the authentication process.
-If you need to access specific information off of your token you will need to understand your token's structure and all properties are available on this state property.
+If you need to access specific information off of your token you will need to understand your token's structure.
+By defauls all claims from the token are added as properties to the user object on the state property.

 This library uses pyjwt for decoding and authentication of tokens.
 With that being said the token properties that exist on the request.state.user are a direct copy of the output of the jwt.decode method.